Rovaniemi has excellent travel connections, please see our Getting here page.

 From mid-June to mid-August, there may be large numbers of mosquitoes and other small insects that pester you.
 They’re not a nuisance in the city centre, but in forested areas, on shorelines and on river banks they can be quite unpleasant.

 Not to worry – they’re not dangerous.
 Their bites cause itchy bumps, but they do not carry disease or anything of the sort.
 All food shops and kiosks, service stations etc. sell a range of mosquito repellents.
 Long-sleeved and long-legged garments will also protect you from mosquitoes.
+One tip is to wear light colours.

 You can find information about parking in Rovaniemi here.